JamesJWarner/JamesJWarner/README.md

 <br/>
 :computer: I’m looking to collaborate on a new data project.
 <br/>
-💬 Feel free to ask me any questions!
+💬 Feel free to ask me any questions! (click LinkedIn above)

 </div>